 Making, thinking and reflecting activity about where the intimacy and empathy is in digital, virtual and socially-distanced methodologies

 Social Practice Surgeries, face to face and digital events, facilitated by Dan and Kitt can be booked by contacting us: HERE

 Any upcoming events will be posted on this page

-Social Practice Surgery has been developed through and supported by: an Axisweb R&D Award, year-long (2018-19) residency with Orbis and Ampersand Inventions (Newcastle) and with funding / commissions from North East Cultural Partnership, The New Bridge Project and Heart of Glass as part of Home Work (with support from Cultural Hubs – St Helens Arts in Libraries, the Bluecoat, Knowsley Council, Rule of Threes, Sefton Council, Human Library, The Atkinson, Halton Borough Council and Culture Liverpool).
+Social Practice Surgery has been developed through and supported by: an Axisweb R&D Award, year-long (2018-19) residency with Orbis and Ampersand Inventions (Newcastle) and with funding / commissions from North East Cultural Partnership, The New Bridge Project, East Street Arts, and Heart of Glass as part of Home Work (with support from Cultural Hubs – St Helens Arts in Libraries, the Bluecoat, Knowsley Council, Rule of Threes, Sefton Council, Human Library, The Atkinson, Halton Borough Council and Culture Liverpool).

 In my experience, socially engaged work is messy- physically, conceptually, socially, emotionally, joyfully messy.
 And, the mess is needed.
 It’s where the most fun, interesting, useful stuff happens; where people can use creativity to be vulnerable, to ask questions, to solve problems, to understand our own culture, to the create change.
 The mess is also exhausting, draining, confusing.
 Tidying up, making sense of, organising, recording this mess and its’ effects is a huge physical and emotional labour.
 A labour that mostly falls to the practitioner and is rarely given many (if any) resources.
 This creates a situation where socially engaged artists often suffer from what I call “Mess Fatigue” (MessF); Tiredness, sometimes sadness, often frustration, nearly always a seemingly over whelming amount of physical organising and emotional processing which a socially engaged project can generate.